TheMaverickProgrammer/boomflame/README.md

 when the animation begins and plays a chime when the charge is complete.

 > [!TIP]
-> We can read these attributes from our codebase to do what we want.
+> We can read these attributes in our code to do what we want.
 And if
 > we decide we should change the sound, volume, or even the frames they occur
 > on, we can open the text file and change the properties there without fuss.